 - Mobility is significantly impacted

 Obtaining care from a professional in-home caregiver, such as Advanced Home Health Care, can enhance quality of life for individuals impacted by ALS symptoms.
 Our skilled caregivers work with families to develop an individualized plan of care, allowing those experiencing symptoms of ALS to maintain dignity and the highest possible level of independence at all times.
-As providers of professional home rehabilitation services in Keokuk, IA, we invite you to contact us online or call 800.791.7785 to learn more.
+As providers of professional home rehabilitation services in Mount Pleasant, Iowa and surrounding areas, we invite you to contact us online or call 800.791.7785 to learn more.
 To view our full service area, click here.